alpha01/rubysecurity.org/_posts/books/2022-08-30-deep-dive-terraform.md

 The book covers core Terraform concepts like resources, data sources, providers, modules, versioning, and state management.
 As well as more advance topics like security, testing, and CI/CD pipelines.
 It goes in depth into the best practices of implementing Terraform efficiently in Azure.
 One section I will definitely will come back to re-read, is the section on testing Terraform using <a href="https://terratest.gruntwork.io/" target="_blank">Terratest</a>, given that it requires having knowledge of Golang. (and the fact that I've had a long interest in learning Go, and now I have the perfect excuse to do so!)

+My only negative on this book is on the CI/CD portion, it's using Azure Pipelines as the CI/CD platform.
+It's quite clear that the community has chosen GitHub Actions as the defacto CI/CD platform, and also the fact that it's a Microsoft Product, I would've liked this chapter used GitHub Actions instead of Azure Pipelines.
+Thus said, it's quite easy to follow along using GitHub Actions without much effort, and the principles can be applied regardless of the CI/CD platform.

 ### Rating: 3/5

 Deep-Dive Terraform on Azure: Automated Delivery and Deployment of Azure Solutions